Tri-Cities school systems transition to virtual learning amid COVID-19 surge among students and staff

 “We’ve provided all of our students a device.
 Our third graders through 12th graders have Chromebooks.
 We’ve actually ordered those for our first and second graders, but we’re waiting, but they have iPads,” he said.

-Over in Rogersville City Schools, more than 40 students and 15 staff members are quarantined or have COVID-19.
+At Rogersville City School, more than 40 students and 15 staff members are quarantined or have COVID-19.

-Rogersville City Schools director of schools, JT Stroder said, “Close to Christmas break, the positivity rate in Hawkins County is really high, and we just decided that it would be wise to go ahead and stay virtual to at least give our kids some consistency and hope that we can make it to the holiday and a vaccine will be available then.”
+Rogersville Director of Schools JT Stroder said: “Close to Christmas break, the positivity rate in Hawkins County is really high, and we just decided that it would be wise to go ahead and stay virtual to at least give our kids some consistency and hope that we can make it to the holiday and a vaccine will be available then.”

 All 650 students have devices.